Updated: Aug 6

 Yokoi had a design philosophy that would influence the Game & Watch series and every Nintendo gaming device that would come after.
 This philosophy was called ‘Lateral thinking of Withered Technology.’
-This means using existing and readily available technology in a new way to do something new.
+This means using existing and readily available technology in a different way to do something new.
 In this case, using LCD screens for games.

 This philosophy concentrated on novelty and gameplay instead of focusing on being at the bleeding edge of technology.
 The fruits of this philosophy are something we will see time and again.
 Nintendo’s consoles are rarely the most advanced on the market in terms of sheer ‘horsepower’ (CPU, GPU, RAM, etc.) however they frequently offer a gameplay experience quite distinct from the competition, be that SEGA, Sony or Microsoft.

 The standout feature of the Game & Watch devices was their inexpensive and low power-draw LCD screens, similar to those used in calculators.
 Although the graphics were extremely limited - consisting of solid black areas of the screen that could only be switched on or off - they were inexpensive to manufacture and their low power-draw allowed the Game & Watch series to use standard LR4x/SR4x "button-cell" batteries.
 This, in turn, ensured a long battery life and enabled the Game and Watch’s compact pocket-sized form factor.
 If you are wondering why they were called ‘Game & Watch’ - it is due to them doubling as digital timekeeping devices.